 After visiting the Berber house and lunch, we continued our journey northeast.
 The change in the landscape was dramatic.
 We left behind vast valleys and small villages and encountered the strangest ways to transport people or animals.
 Our journey continued through the Valley of Roses, manufacturing products of rose water for the whole of Morocco.
 The driver made a few short stops to rest and see how the rose water was distilled.

-Before the sunset, we reached our hotel in Tinghir.
-Many travellers were surprised by how nice and clean was the hotel; even better, some of them were staying in Marrakech.
+Before sunset, we reached our hotel in Tinghir.
+Many travellers were surprised by how nice and clean the hotel was; even better, some of them were staying in Marrakech.
 We had a huge dinner; the restaurant also served alcohol.

-On our second day started driving to Todgha gorges, where we met our local guide.
-He showed the surroundings of Todgha gorges, the Palmeraie, and explained how locals harvest plants.
-After, we continued to see the famous Todgha gorges – a series of limestone river canyons, some of which are up to 400 metres high.
+On our second day, we started driving to Todgha gorges, where we met our local guide.
+He showed the surroundings of Todgha gorges, the Palmeraie and explained how locals harvest plants.
+After, we continued to see the famous Todgha gorges – a series of limestone river canyons, some up to 400 metres high.

 The last 600 metres of the Todgha gorge are the most spectacular and attract many travellers.
-There the canyon narrows to a flat stony track, in places as little as 10 metres wide, and rock walls up to 160 metres high on each side.
+The canyon narrows to a flat stony track, in places as little as 10 metres wide, with rock walls up to 160 metres high on each side.
 I didn’t witness it, but the gigantic rock walls magically change colours during the day.

 After lunch, passing the cities of Erfoud and Rissani, we were on the way to Merzouga.
 First, we arrived at the guest house, where we had a welcome tea.
 Our desert guides showed us how to tie our scarves and the Touareg turbans (I bought my beautiful yellow 5 m scarf at Ait Ben Haddou shop for 200 DH, around 20 euros).
 Then, we walked slowly to the desert, sitting comfortably on camelbacks.
 We passed the sands of Erg Chebbi, a massive sea of dunes of the Sahara Desert.
 Camels dropped us near the high dunes, where we had some free time to explore the mesmerising scenery.